Roothulhu/Pwnomicon/docs/00-general.md

-# 🤖 General
+# 🧠 General

-This module consolidates essential manual commands and quick utility snippets useful for active enumeration, system reconnaissance, and service interaction during a pentest workflow.
+This unholy scroll gathers essential one-liners and spectral commands — rites forged to uncover hidden paths to wordlists, summon critical data from the void, or inject precise strings into cursed systems.
+These are the foundational whispers you’ll return to when navigating the abyss of reconnaissance, enumeration, and interaction with ancient services.

 ---